Resources per sea area

 Source: Norwegian Offshore Directorate

 There are two producing fields in the Barents Sea.
-One new discovery was made in this sea area in 2023.
+Three new discovery was made in this sea area in 2024.
 The largest discovery in the Barents Sea was proven in 2013, 7324/8-1 (Wisting).

 In the Barents Sea, 54 per cent of the resources are located in areas that have not been opened for petroleum activities, primarily in the Barents Sea North.
 This is the area with the greatest likelihood of making major discoveries on the Norwegian shelf.
 There are considerable uncertainties associated with the estimates in these areas.